Table of Contents

 - Account view: Go to the account overview page, open the Jobs tab, and click Create Job.

-- Ticket View: Go to the ticket overview page, click the drop down arrow and click Create Job.
+- Ticket View: Go to the ticket overview page, click the drop-down arrow, and click Create Job.

 Viewing Scheduled Jobs